 Feb.
-28, 2007 -- Childhood obesity may peak during summer break, not during
+28, 2007 -- Childhood obesity may peak during summer break, not during the school year.

-likely to gain extra weight during summer break than during the school year.
+A new study shows that kindergarteners and first-grade students are more likely to gain extra weight during summer break than during the school year.

 If so, the most productive ways to help children reach and maintain a normal weight "will be those that target children's behavior not only during school hours but also, and most important, after the school bell rings," write the researchers.